BBALU1660/Animal_Image_Recognition/README.md

 Include example output images and performance metrics here to demonstrate the capabilities of the model in real-world scenarios.

 ## Contributing
-We welcome contributions to improve the model and expand its application range.
-Please refer to CONTRIBUTING.md for guidelines on how to contribute.

-### License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ```